 Facilities reporting program

-- Facilities that annually pollute at least 10,000 metric tons of greenhouse gasses in Washington.
+- Facilities that annually pollute at least 10,000 metric tons of greenhouse gases in Washington.

 - Suppliers of liquid motor vehicle fuel, special fuel, and aircraft fuel that supply products equivalent to at least 10,000 metric tons of carbon dioxide in Washington.